-A commitment to diversity means understanding that each individual is unique and appreciating our individual differences in an environment that supports individual and collective achievement.
-These differences can include but are not limited to race; ethnicity; gender and gender expression; sexual orientation; socio-economic status; geographic background; national origin; culture; age; mental, cognitive and physical abilities; religious beliefs; and political beliefs.
+A commitment to diversity means understanding that each individual is unique and appreciating our differences in an environment that supports individual and collective achievement.
+These differences can include, but are not limited to: race; ethnicity; gender and gender expression; sexual orientation; socio-economic status; geographic background; national origin; culture; age; mental, cognitive and physical abilities; religious beliefs; and political beliefs.

 See the university's mission statement.

 A true commitment to diversity means more than simple tolerance of difference.
-Inclusion requires the creation of an environment in which any individual or group can feel welcome, supported, and valued as a full participant.
-The creation of an inclusive community necessitates both the awareness of personal, cultural and institutionalized forms of discrimination and the active commitment to dismantle those barriers.
-Mutual respect for individual differences combined with the conscious act of building bridges across difference can promote a truly welcoming, inclusive environment where all individuals and groups are recognized and empowered.
+Inclusion requires an environment where any individual or group can feel welcome, supported, and valued as a full participant.
+An inclusive community necessitates both the awareness of personal, cultural, and institutionalized forms of discrimination and the active commitment to dismantle those barriers.
+Mutual respect for individual differences, combined with the conscious act of building bridges across differences, can promote a truly welcoming environment where all individuals and groups are recognized and empowered.

 Colgate recognizes that achieving our goal of a fully inclusive community requires ongoing efforts and sustained attention at all levels of the university.
-We are aware that impediments remain, particularly for people of color, for those who are socio-economically disadvantaged, and for the LGBTQ community, and Colgate is committed to addressing those concerns in a holistic manner that addresses both campus culture and our demographic composition.
+We are aware that there are still impediments, particularly for people of color, for those who are socio-economically disadvantaged, and for the LGBTQ community.
+Colgate is committed to addressing these concerns in a holistic manner that attends to both the campus culture and the demographic composition.

 4 personal biases, ingrained social stereotypes, and institutionalized forms of discrimination